-I love root vegetables.
-They’re so autumn, so nutritious and don’t contain any gluten or anti-nutrients like grains do.
+I love root vegetables so much.
+They are so full of that great, warm autumn flavor, they are so nutritious, and they don’t contain any gluten or anti-nutrients like grains do.

-Celery root is an excellent source of riboflavin, calcium, vitamin B6, magnesium, phosphorus, and an excellent source of potassium, vitamins A, C, and K, as well as dietary fiber.
+Celery root is a wonderful nutrient, to0.
+It is an excellent source of riboflavin, calcium, vitamin B6, magnesium, phosphorus, and an all-around excellent source of potassium, vitamins A, C, and K, as well as dietary fiber.

-After picking up several from the Farmer’s Market, I tinkered and made this savory side dish that is absolutely delicious.
+After picking up several from the farmer’s market, I tinkered in the kitchen and made this savory side dish that is absolutely delicious.
 Celery root’s light and almost grassy flavor picks up the heaviness of potatoes, and also reduces the glycemic index substantially.